capawesome-team/capacitor-plugins/packages/live-update/README.md

 getCustomId() => Promise<GetCustomIdResult>
 ```

-Get the custom identifier of the app.
+Get the custom identifier of the device.

 Only available on Android and iOS.